 A bakery that operates a simple website showcasing its menu, location, and contact information.
 Traffic is steady every day and remains unchanged.
 In this case:

-In such situations, the stability of traditional cloud pricing can outweigh the flexibility of usage-based pricing.
+In such situations, the stability of traditional cloud pricing can outweigh the flexibility of transparent and predictable pricing.

 Think of it like utilities: